Getting Insurance for Financed Vehicles

 All reputable dealers require a minimum of collision and comprehensive insurance coverage, while the state requires liability coverage.
 The combination of all three types of coverage is known as full coverage car insurance.

 Depending on your state and your lender, you may require other insurance on your financed vehicle.

 Some states require you to carry personal injury protection (PIP) coverage, for example, which covers medical bills after an accident.
 Other states require you to carry uninsured or underinsured motorist coverage.
 You must carry this insurance on all vehicles, regardless of whether you own or finance your vehicle.

 Uninsured/Underinsured Motorist Property Damage Coverage: Nearly 1 in 7 drivers in the United States are uninsured.
 That means you have a good chance of colliding with an uninsured motorist in an accident.
-Millions of more Americans are underinsured, which means they don’t carry sufficient minimum levels of insurance coverage to cover medical bills, vehicle repair costs, and other expenses.
+Millions of more Americans are underinsured, which means they don’t carry sufficient minimum insurance coverage to cover medical bills, vehicle repair costs, and other expenses.
 That’s why some lenders require you to carry uninsured and underinsured motorist property damage coverage.
-If you collide with a motorist with no insurance or too little insurance, then you can make a claim through your uninsured/underinsured motorist coverage for compensation.
+If you collide with a motorist with no insurance or too little insurance, you can make a claim through your uninsured/underinsured motorist coverage for compensation.

 How Gap Insurance Works for Financed Vehicles

 Gap insurance covers the ‘gap’ between the value of your vehicle and the balance of your vehicle loan.
 It’s also known as lease or loan gap insurance.